WeblateOrg/weblate/docs/admin/install.rst

 Using custom certificate authority
 ++++++++++++++++++++++++++++++++++

-Weblate does verify SSL certificates during HTTP requests.
-In case you are using custom certificate authority which is not trusted in default bundles, you will have to add its certificate as trusted.
+Weblate verifies SSL certificates during HTTPS requests.
+In case you are using a custom certificate authority not trusted in default bundles, you will have to add its certificate as trusted.

-The preferred approach is to do this at system level, please check your distro documentation for more details (for example on debian this can be done by placing the CA certificate into :file:`/usr/local/share/ca-certificates/` and running :command:`update-ca-certificates`).
+The preferred approach is to do this at a system level, please check the documentation for your distribution for details on how to do this' (on Debian this can be done by placing the CA certificate into :file:`/usr/local/share/ca-certificates/` and running :command:`update-ca-certificates`).

 Once this is done, system tools will trust the certificate and this includes Git.

-For Python code, you will need to configure requests to use system CA bundle instead of the one shipped with it.
-This can be achieved by placing following snippet to :file:`settings.py` (the path is Debian specific):
+For Python code, you will need to configure requests to use the system CA bundle instead of the one shipped with Python.
+This can be achieved by placing the following snippet to :file:`settings.py` (the path is Debian specific):

 .. code-block:: python